TengXu94/simulation-and-optimization/group_5_project/README.md

 # Packages

+- simulation, all functions to create our simulation environment are stored here.
 - constants, we store all constant variables here.
 - utils, handy self-crafted functions that can be used as black-box are stored here.
 - Scenario, our main class which represents and stores all environment variables.